Freight Shipping from Fort Worth to Tulsa

 How much does it cost to ship freight from Fort Worth to Tulsa?

-Full truckload (FTL) rates from Fort Worth, TX to Tulsa, OK currently range from $690-$851 for a standard dry van load over the 321-mile route.
+Full truckload (FTL) rates from Fort Worth, TX to Tulsa, OK currently range $690-$851 (roughly $2.17-$2.67 per mile over 321 miles).
 LTL shipments typically cost $377-$673 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fort Worth to Tulsa?

-Standard FTL transit from Fort Worth to Tulsa is approximately 6 hrs by truck over 321 miles.
+Standard FTL transit from Fort Worth to Tulsa is approximately 6 hrs by truck over 321 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Fort Worth to Tulsa freight?